 No

 Yes, Sunset Point Park is rated as Easy difficulty, making it suitable for beginners and families.
-The 2.5 km trail with only 20 m elevation gain is accessible for most fitness levels.
+The 2.5 km trail with 200 m elevation gain is accessible for most fitness levels.

 The hike at Sunset Point Park takes approximately 1h15 to complete the 2.5 km trail.
 Actual time may vary depending on your pace and how long you spend enjoying the views.